 One good thing about the temperament of the Goldendoodle is that, despite being bred from what are essentially a pair of working dogs, it does not have a strong prey drive; some dogs will instinctively chase other dogs or small animals.
 If well-trained, will leave your neighbours’ cat alone, but be aware if something moving quickly catches its eye, it may be inclined to go after it.
 Training should enable you to call your dog back successfully.

 It is also important that you remember how much your dog will enjoy water.
 It is very unusual for this breed not to take to water, so be prepared for it to want to be in the river, lake or pond next to where you are walking!

 It is a perfect family pet for someone who is willing to put in the hours to train and exercise it, although it will need plenty of space if it is to be a happy and contended dog.

 Training an intelligent dog is hard work, and you will need to put a lot of time and effort into getting it right.
 However, it should also be fun, and is part of the bonding process between you and your dog.
 It is essential that you commence training as early as possible using one of the best dog training books, as the puppy has a lot to learn and the more it takes on the first stages, the better.
-Your Goldendoodle will soon learn what it needs to, and if you follow our tips, you will both have a great time getting to know each other.
+They will soon learn what it needs to, and if you follow our tips, you will both have a great time getting to know each other.

 It is important to lay down the ground rules early, as your dog needs to know that you are the one who is in charge.
 This means letting it know not only when it has not done as required, but also when it has.
 The usual simple commands – sit, stay, come and so on – should be instilled into the puppy, and you will find a Goldendoodle puppy responds very well and quickly.